retrorism/exchange-leaflet-map/readme.txt

 == Frequently Asked Questions ==

+* My map now says direct tile access has been discontinued (July 11, 2016); can you fix it?

+Yes.
+Update to the newest plugin version, and reset defaults in settings.
+You can choose to use MapQuest by signing up and supplying an app key, or use the default OpenStreetMap tiles (with attribution).
+See Screenshot 8.

+* Can I add geojson?

+Yes, just give it a source URL: `[leaflet-geojson src="https://example.com/path/to.geojson"]`

 * Can I add a message to a marker?

 Yes: `[leaflet-marker message="Hello there!" visible="true"]`, where visible designates if it is visible on page load.
 Otherwise it is only visible when clicked.

 * Can I use your plugin with a picture instead of a map?

 Yes: Use `[leaflet-image source="path/to/image/file.jpg"]`.
 See screenshots 3 - 5 for help setting that up.

 * Can I use my own self-hosted Leaflet files?

 Yes: It's been added to the dashboard options!

 * How can I add a link to a marker?